-When it comes to taking down an old barn, finding the right person for the job is the first hurdle.
+When it comes to taking down an old barn, finding the right person for the job is the first and arguably most important hurdle.

-Many companies that salvage old barn wood are willing to travel up to an hour—or more in some situations—for the right barn wood, but getting someone to answer their phone or call you back in a timely manner can sometimes be easier said than done—an unfortunate truth to the demolition and construction industries, especially in certain cities.
+Many companies that salvage old barn wood are willing to travel up to an hour—or more in some situations—for the right barn wood.

 Bottom line: Your contractor should come with positive reviews from other customers, preferably someone you know and trust, and be appropriately licensed and insured to perform barn demolition in your area

-Reputable barn demolition specialists are not located in every area.
-It may take a little research on your part to find the right company for the job.
+Reputable barn demolition specialists are not located in every area and it may take a little research on your part to find the right company for the job.

 The contractors you speak with should have no problem going over the barn demolition process in detail with you.

 Contractors should be able to clearly explain to you: